RSS

 2021

-Completion of STG Acquisition
+Completion of the acquisition by STG

 The combined company has more than 5,000 employees, and the customer base is more than 40 thousand customers around the world, with annual revenue of almost $2 billion.